mivion/swisseph/README.md

 ## Tests

-To run test run the command from root folder:
+To execute tests run from the root folder:

 > npm test